 If AI is embedded inside a regulated product, the 7 May 2026 Digital Omnibus agreement points to a different planning lane.
 The practical issue is not only the date.
 It is how the product safety file, supplier evidence, technical documentation, and EU AI Act evidence plan fit together.

 Educational planning guide only.
 Not legal advice.
 Not a compliance guarantee.
-Current published law remains Regulation (EU) 2024/1689 until amended text is formally adopted and published.
+Current published law remains Regulation (EU) 2024/1689 until amended text is published in the Official Journal and in force.

 Product-integrated AI systems map showing 2028 planning track, product safety file and EU AI Act evidence file